Know the difference: Mortgage Brokers vs. Mortgage Bankers

-A mortgage broker (either a firm or an individual) is an independent agent for both the mortgage loan applicant and the lender.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-Which lender offers the loans that is best for you?
-A mortgage broker will help you find the best one.
-You deliver your loan application to your broker, who offers it to various lenders.
-Your mortgage broker then assists your work with the lender chosen until the loan closes.
-The broker gets a commission from the borrower if the loan closes.
+A mortgage broker is a person or firm that is an independent agent for the mortgage loan borrower as well as the lender.
+A mortgage broker facilitates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Which lender has the loan programs that fits your financial situation?
+A mortgage broker will guide you to the best fit.
+From application to closing, your mortgage broker works with you: offering your loan application to several lenders, and walking you with the chosen lender through to the closing of the loan.
+The broker receives a commission from the borrower upon closing.

 What is a Mortgage Banker?